-You could and, assuming you did so formally in conjunction with the local authority, would be issued a 'regularisation certificate'.
+You could.
+Assuming you did so formally in conjunction with LABC, you could be issued a 'regularisation certificate'.
 This is the next best thing to a completion certificate.

-However, this article is pitched at those looking to put their property on then market and such a course of action would likely be too long-winded.
+As this article is aimed at those looking to put their property on the market, this option would probably be too long-winded.

 So what are my options?

-The easiest, cheapest and most common way of dealing with lack of building regulations is by purchasing an indemnity insurance policy.
+The easiest, cheapest and most common way of dealing with a lack of building regulations approval is by purchasing an indemnity insurance policy.

-An indemnity policy will cover the owner of the property against costs and losses as the result of the local authority carrying out an enforcement action.
+An indemnity policy will cover the new owner of the property against costs and losses as the result of the local authority carrying out enforcement action.

-An enforcement action would be the likely consequence of the local authority being notified of the lack of building regulations approval.
+Enforcement action would be the likely consequence of the LABC being notified of the lack of building regulations approval.
 The local authority would most likely carry out a subsequent inspection of the works and decide whether they meet the regulations.

 The local authority may then require the current owner to rectify the work or even return the property to its’ previous state.

-The indemnity policy would cover the cost of the remedial works and any diminution of value..
+The indemnity policy would cover the cost of the remedial works and any 'diminution' (reduction) of value.

 The cost of the policy will depend on the value of the house; the higher the value, the more the insurance will cost.
 If the house is worth £500,000, basic building regulation indemnity insurance could cost around £175.